 Past performance is no guarantee of future results and that was the case today.
 After last weeks Selling pressure overwhelms buying demand for stocks for the third day in a row the enthusiasm to buy overwhelmed the desire to sell.
 Market prices are driven by simple Economics 101: when buying enthusiasm overwhelms sellers, prices rise.
-The S&P 500 gained 1.16% today and seems to have found some buying support at the prior range I highlighted in green.
+The S&P 500 gained 1.16% today and seems to have found some buying interest at the prior range I highlighted in green.

 Sector breadth was strong with Utilities, Real Estate, and Financials leading the way.